slatedb/slatedb/docs/0001-manifest.md

 = 5,628,042
 ```

 This comes out to 5,628,042 bytes, or ~5.6 MiB.
+If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read and 56ms to write (plus serialization, network, and TCP overhead).
+All in, let's say 250-500ms.

 Whether this is reasonable or not depends on how frequently manifests are updated.
 As we'll see below, updates should be infrequent enough that a 5.6 MiB manifest isn't a problem.

-If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read and 56ms to write (plus serialization, network, and TCP overhead).
-All in, let's say 250-500ms.

 #### `wal/00000000000000000000.sst`

 SlateDB's WAL is a sequentially ordered contiguous list of SSTs.
-SST objects names are formatted as 20 digit zero-padded numbers to fit u64's maximum integer and to support lexicographical sorting.
+SST object names are formatted as 20 digit zero-padded numbers to fit u64's maximum integer and to support lexicographical sorting.
 Each SST contains zero or more sorted key-value pairs.
 The WAL is used to store writes that have not yet been compacted.

 Traditionally, LSMs store WAL data in a different format from the SSTs; this is because each `put()` call results in a single key-value write to the WAL.
 But SlateDB doesn't write to the WAL on each `put()`.
 Instead, `put()`'s are batched together based on `flush_ms`, `flush_bytes` ([#30](https://github.com/slatedb/slatedb/issues/30)), or `skip_memtable_bytes` ([#31](https://github.com/slatedb/slatedb/issues/31)).
 Based on these configurations, multiple key-value pairs are stored in the WAL in a single write.
 Thus, SlateDB uses SSTs for both the WAL and compacted files.